 Students will not fulfill their competency requirement with language courses that are at a lower level than what is determined by the department without prior approval of the department chair.

 Italian majors are highly encouraged to study abroad and consult the department chair regarding course selection abroad.
 Credits earned abroad will be applied to fulfill required or elective credits.
 Cabrini has its own programs and also works with other colleges to provide study abroad opportunities.

 Note: Students should expect to take all of their upper-level Italian courses for the major or minor at consortium institutions and should consult with the department chair when planning their curriculum.

-Minor: 18 credits beyond 201.
-Students wishing to minor in Italian are encouraged to consult the department chair to design a program.
+Minor: The department offers an Italian minor consisting of 18 credits beyond 201.
+Students wishing to minor in Italian should consult the department chair to design a program.